 C13 Application Fee

-If your institution has waived its application fee for the Fall 2022 admission cycle please select no.
+If your institution has waived its application fee fo r the Fall 2022 ac lmission cycle ple ase select no.

-Yes No Can it be waived for applicants with financial need? Х

-If you have an application fee and an on-line application option, please indicate policy for students

-Free Reduced

 Yes No

-Can on-line application fee be waived for applicants with financial need? х

-C14 Application closing date

-Same fee

-Application closing date
+Does your institution have an application fee?
+165 X

+Amount of application fee:

 Yes No

+Can it be waived for applicants with financial need?

+If you have an application fee and an on-line appli who apply on-line: cation option, ple ease indicate polic cy for students

+Х Same fee

+Free

+Reduced Van Na

+Can on-line application fee be waived for Yes No

+applicants with financial need?

+C14 Application closing date Yes No

-Does your institution have an application closing date? Х
+Does your institution have an application closing ×

+date? ^

 Date

 Application closing date (fall)

-Priority Date 7-Mar
+Priority Date

+Yes No

-Yes No C15 Are first-time, first-year students accepted for terms other than the Х
+C15 Are first-time, first-year students accepted for terr the fall? ns other than х

+tile fail :

-C16 Notification to applicants of admission decision sent (fill in one only)
+C16 Notification to applicants of admission decision se ent (fill in one only ')

-On a rolling basis beginning
+On a rolling basis beginning 4-6 week after

-Х (date): 15-Dec
+Х (date): submission

-By (date):
+By (date): -

-Other:
+Other: =

-C17 Reply policy for admitted applicants (fill in one only)
+C17 Reply policy for admitted applicants (fill in one only ()

-Must reply by (date):

-No set date
+Must reply by (date): No set date -

-Х Must reply by May 1st or within 3 weeks if notified d thereafter
+Must reply by May 1st or within weeks if notified t hereafter

-Other:
+Other: -

-Deadline for housing deposit (MMDD) 1-May Amount of housing deposit: \$500.00
+Deadline for housing deposit (MMDD):

+Amount of housing deposit: 500 .

 Refundable if student does not enroll?

+Returnable if Student does not enforce

 Yes, in full

-Yes, in part
+X Yes, in part No

-Х No
+^ 140

 C18 Deferred admission

-Yes No

-Does your institution allow students to postpone enrollment after Х
+Does your institution allow students to postpone enrol llment after Yes No

+admission? minorit ditol х

-If yes, maximum period of postponement
+If yes, maximum period of postponement: 1 year

-1 year

-C19 Early admission of high school students
+C10 Early admission of high school students

-Yes No Does your institution allow high school students to enroll as full-time, first- X

-C20 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle)

-C21-C22: Early Decision and Early Action Plans

-C21 Early Decision

-Larry Decision

-Yes No

-Does your institution offer an early decision plan (an admission plan that Х

-If "yes," please complete the following:

-First or only early decision plan closing date

-First or only early decision plan notification date

-Other early decision plan closing date

-Other early decision plan notification date

-For the Fall 2021 entering class:

-TOT THE TAIL 2021 EINEFING Class.
-Number of early decision applications received by your institution Number of applicants admitted under early decision plan İ Please provide significant details about your early decision plan:

-C22 Early action

-Yes No

-Do you have a nonbinding early action plan whereby students are Х

-If "yes," please complete the following:

-Early action closing date

-15-Nov

-Early action notification date 14-Dec

-Yes No
+J 1 3 , aumocion or myn concor students Yes No

-Yes No Is your early action plan a "restrictive" plan under which you limit Х
+Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation? х C20 Common Application: Question removed from CDS.
+(Initiated during 2 006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21 Early Decision Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment?
+100 x If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2022 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22 Early action Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? х If "yes," please complete the following: Early action closing date Early action notification date Yes No Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?